RainerEmrich/install-cloud-server/README.md

 https://mycloud.mydomain.de/
 https://myoffice.mydomain.de/loleaflet/dist/admin/admin.html for configured admin user.

+The phpmyadmin page is disabled by default.
+You may enable the page by using ~/bin/phpmyadmin.on.sh.
+The script ~/bin/phpmyadmin-off.sh disables the page again.

-I'm sure there is alot of room for improvements.
+I'm sure there is a lot of room for improvements.
 Don't hesitate to contact me.

 The script collection is based on my two article series about 1&amp;1 cloud server on https://blog.emrich-ebersheim.de